siddharth-coder8/siddharth-coder8/README.md

 - 🔭 I'm the Founder and CEO of SVECTOR, a cutting-edge software company
 - 💻 Experienced software developer with expertise in mobile and cross-platform development, backend services, and systems programming
 - 🌱 Always learning and staying up-to-date with the latest tech trends
-- 👯 Open to collaborations and exciting projects

 ### 🛠️ Technologies & Tools